 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has several items that qualify for reporting in this category.
-Certain items related to the measurement of the net pension liability/asset are reported as deferred inflows of resources.
-These include differences between expected and actual experience, change in assumptions, and the net difference between projected and actual earnings on pension plan investments.
-For more detailed information on this item, reference the pension note.
+The Authority has one item that qualifies for reporting in this category.
+This item is related to the measurement of the net pension asset/liability and net OPEB asset/liability(ies) are reported as deferred inflows of resources.
+For more detailed information on these items, reference the related notes.